skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

   - Hotel reservation
   - Lease contract
 - Criminal record certificate
+  - Has to be with apostille, signed and sealed
+  - `E-apostil` is not working correctly by the moment (15/05/2024), sign and seals are missing, also it lacks some TR characters, so refrain from using it.
+Also the officials in the courthouse don't recommend it.
+Guaranteed way is obtaining physical copy.
+  - To acquire it:
+    1. Go to your local courthouse
+    2. Get your criminal record certificate from the corresponding desk.
+They provide it in any language you want.
+Get both English and Portuguese.
+    3. Now you have to get it apostilled.
+For this, get a copy of your ID card.
+    4. Go to the corresponding room for acquiring apostille.
+Give your criminal record certificates and your ID card photocopy.
+    5. They'll most probably tell you to come tomorrow.
+    6. Go and collect your documents.
+Check the signature, stamps and seals.
+Done.
 - Travel medical insurance with 30k EUR coverage
 - Higher education diploma